Tutorial ~ Make your own Stickers (using blank envelope labels)

 SET UP YOUR TEMPLATE

-Blank envelope labels come in various sizes per sheet.
-Just choose the ones you want.
-I chose 33 labels per A4 sheet for my Bible verse stickers – 3 stickers across the page and 11 rows down.
-That gives our children a decent sized sticker, plus plenty of stickers to share around with family and friends.
+For this tutorial, I chose 33 labels per A4 sheet.
+That will give me 3 stickers across the page and 11 rows down, which will give our children a decent sized sticker plus plenty of stickers to share around with family and friends.
 First, I set up a blank Excel document as a template document.
 This takes a bit of time, but once you have your template, you can just copy and paste it for next time.

 *